golemfactory/home-tasks/home-tasks/simple-poll.md

    Can be called only by users who added options and locked their funds in a contract.

-   Can be called only after voting has beed finished.
+   Can be called only after voting has been finished.

    If caller has some funds locked in a contract this method should transfer them back to his address.